 The Trust is formally called "The Swansea City Supporters Society Limited".
-It is registered with the Registry of Friendly Societies.
+It is registered with the Financial Conduct Authority.
 You will know it as Swans Trust - it's more common name - and it owns a 21% share in the club.

 - It exists for the benefit of its members (YOU!!!).